 Your competition already has one

-More and more staffing firms are using VMS today.
-In fact, about 50% of larger firms use VMS to drive 25% or more of their revenue.
-Now add the fact that this market is ripe with M&A activity—the staffing industry saw 122 M&A transactions completed by 109 buyers in 2016, with 69 transactions in North America alone.
-Smaller firms are being acquired by larger firms, suggesting that the ratio of larger firms to smaller firms is growing, and VMS market spend is increasing.
-According to SIA, VMS market spend increased 20% globally and 15% in North America YoY.
+More and more recruitment agencies are using VMS today.
+In fact, about 50% of larger agencies use VMS to drive 25% or more of their revenue.
+Now add the fact that this market is ripe with M&A activity—the recruitment industry saw 122 M&A transactions completed by 109 buyers in 2016, with 69 transactions in North America alone.
+Smaller agencies are being acquired by larger agencies, suggesting that the ratio of larger agencies to smaller agencies is growing, and VMS market spend is increasing.
+According to SIA, VMS market spend increased 20% globally.

 VMS Automation with Bullhorn VMS Sync